NeVeSpl/RevitDBExplorer/readme.md

 ### query Revit database with RDQ (Revit database querying)

 RDQ is able to interpret words separated by `,` as element ids, Revit classes, categories, parameters and many more.
 RDQ builds from them FilteredElementCollector and uses it to query Revit database.
-[Learn more about RQL (Revit query language) used by RDQ.](documentation/revit-database-querying.md#revit-database-querying)
+[Learn more about Revit database querying (RDQ).](documentation/revit-database-querying.md)

 ![possibility-to-query-Revit-database-from-UI](documentation/examples/rdq-revit-database-query-with-rql-revit-query-language.v2.gif)